Pogify/pogify/README.md

 ##### A couple notes:

-- Hosting a session from localhost will not push any events to production
+- Hosting a session from localhost will not push any events to production.
 - If you click `join a session`, you will be stuck on the 'waiting for host' modal unless theres an active session.
+- Missing any one step will throw an error. make sure not to make a mistake

 ## Todo List